JhanettSis/JhanettSis/README.md

 ## 🌟 Why Choose Me?

 I am a **quick and dedicated learner** with a proven ability to apply my knowledge in practical scenarios.
-My hands-on experience as an IT & Network Administrator, combined with my passion for modern technologies like **Azure** and **Docker**, makes me a strong candidate for any growing IT team.
+My hands-on experience as an IT & Network Administrator, makes me a candidate for any growing IT team.
 My B2 English level and my Stamp 1G visa make me a seamless fit for the Irish job market.

 ---